MarcnKov/Internship2k23/readme.md

 **About**

 In 2k23 I completed a 6month internship at NiceCube, Lagrange labaratory in Nice.
+NiceCube is 3U cubesat that is due to launch in 2025.
 During my internship I worked on electronics design and PCB development.
 In 6 months I sized, developed using KiCad and tested two boards presented below (Flash Panel Board) and (Flash Panel Control Board).

 **Flash Panel Board**